Dental teflon tape

 List of dental teflon tape uses

-A list of all of the PTFE tape uses I have seen.
+A list of all of the PTFE tape uses we have seen.

 Endodontic access closure with dental teflon tape and then some sort of filling over it.